CatchChat/faye_server/README.md

 There are 3 cases when changing password:

-1. user already login and remember his old password. he need to input old password, new password and new password confirm to update the password.
+1. user already login and remember his old password. he need to input current\_password, new\_password, new\_password\_confirm to update the password.
 API server will remove all old access tokens of this user
 1. user already login but forget his old password.
 1. user can't login and also forget his old password.

-In the last 2 cases, user request a reset token, then API will send this token to user's mobile, then user input token, new password, new password confirm to change the password, and API remove all old access tokens of this user
+In the last 2 cases, user request a reset token, then API will send this token to user's mobile, then user input token, new\_password, new\_password\_confirm to change the password, and API remove all old access tokens of this user

 ## Paginate